 4. Provide information regarding additions, permits, etc to appraiser if available

 5. If you are refinancing or purchasing and purpose of loan is for a mortgage, please remember CA Law now requires Carbon Monoxide Detectors and Water Heater Double Strapping and your lender may require these items to be confirmed by appraiser.
-If not installed, an additional trip fee will likely be required.
+If not installed, an additional trip fee will likely be required by your lender.

 Appraiser will be viewing overall condition and maintenance of home also as a basis for comparison to recent comparable sales.
 It is important, as mentioned above, to highlight and advise appraiser of recent renovations and improvements.
 These items include, but are not limited to: windows, flooring, roof, HVAC, pools, outbuildings, garages, drywall, paint, and energy efficient items.